apoorvsemwal/IntroToAI-SpamDetector/README.md

 - **model.txt:** A file which stores the tuples containing word,tf(ham),prob(ham),tf(spam),prob(spam)

 - **values.txt:** A file which stores the in-memory value, so that during testing phase it can directly use the previous train values.

+- **result.txt:** Stores the results as mentioned in the project description